How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 They wouldn't be there without the express knowledge and permission of China.

-Now, China also has this very insidious nature of also walking away and essentially throwing under the bus its own operatives, too.
+Now, China also has this very insidious nature of also walking away and essentially throwing under the bus its own operatives too.

-Just like us, we want to get points on our credit card, you know, achieve a higher flight status on an airline.
+We want to get points on our credit card, you know, achieve a higher flight status on an airline.

-It's the same concept, and the Chinese do that.
+It's the same concept and the Chinese do that.

-But also, if you're outed, they'll walk away from you or more often actually disappear the person.
+But also if you're outed, they'll walk away from you or more often actually disappear the person.

-Bottom line, when it comes to cyber, when I look at the fact that through these volt and salt typhoon hacks, it seems like these hack Chinese regime-affiliated hackers are deep in everything.
+For one, they've been compromised and you can assume that the intelligence services of any Bottom line, when it comes to cyber, when I look at the fact that through these vault and salt typhoon hacks, it seems like these hacked Chinese regime affiliated hackers are deep in everything.

 There's access to everything.